hltj/kotlinx.coroutines-cn/docs/topics/channels.md

 -->

-> All functions that create coroutines are defined as extensions on [CoroutineScope],
-> so that we can rely on [structured concurrency](composing-suspending-functions.md#structured-concurrency-with-async) to make
-> sure that we don't have lingering global coroutines in our application.
+> All functions that create coroutines are defined as extensions on [CoroutineScope], so that we can rely on [structured concurrency](https://kotlinlang.org/docs/reference/coroutines/composing-suspending-functions.html#structured-concurrency-with-async) to make sure that we don't have lingering global coroutines in our application.
->
-{type="note"}

 ## Prime numbers with pipeline

 Let's take pipelines to the extreme with an example that generates prime numbers using a pipeline of coroutines.
 We start with an infinite sequence of numbers.

 ```kotlin